tmux-python/tmuxp/doc/developing.rst

     $ ./run_tests.py --help

 Will give you an output of ways you can choose to run tests.
+Example for ``test_config`` TestSuite:

 By :py:class:`unittest.TestSuite` / module: